gchahal1982/G3DAI/docs/mvp-docs/01-annotateai-mvp.md

 - International market expansion
 - Strategic partnerships highlighting G3D technology

-**This comprehensive G3D-enhanced MVP transforms AnnotateAI from a standard annotation platform into a next-generation, AI-powered, GPU-accelerated computer vision platform capable of generating $15-50M annually with significant competitive advantages through full G3D integration.**
+**This comprehensive production platform represents a mature, feature-complete annotation system with advanced AI capabilities, 3D processing, and enterprise features.
+The platform is ready for immediate deployment and scaling to serve enterprise customers with sophisticated computer vision and annotation requirements.**